West Central Indiana

 -

-Attendance at in-person and virtual advisory board meetings (2x per year; our first meeting will be spring 2024)
+Attendance at in-person and virtual advisory board meetings (2x per year; our first meeting was spring 2024)

 -